-- Second offense in a student's high school career: The student shall be suspended from competing or performing in any school-sanctioned activity for one year.
-Days counted include 12 calendar months beginning the date the student is notified of suspension. - Third offense in a student's high school career: Full suspension from all extra-curricular activity programs from all extra-curricular activity for one calendar year. - Reduction of suspension times: A student can reduce the suspension time for first and second offenses by registering for an approved education course and providing documentation from the approved program that he/she will participate in the course.
-Student will be required to submit evidence of course completion and shall continue to attend practices/participate in the activity during the period of suspension if approved by the Activity Leader.
+2. Second offense in a student's high school career: The Student shall be suspended from competing or performing in any school-sanctioned activity for one year.
+Days counted include 12 calendar months beginning the date the student was notified of the suspension.

+3. Third offense in a student's high school career: Full suspension from all extra-curricular activity programs for the remainder of the student's high school career.

+Reduction of suspension time: A student can reduce the suspension time for first and second offenses by registering for an approved education course and providing documentation from the approved program he/she will participate in the course.
+The student will be required to submit evidence of course completion and shall continue to attend practices in the activity during the period of suspension if approved by the Athletic Director.
 First and second offenses can be reduced further if a student self-reports to the Activity Director or designee within 48 hours of the incident and completes the approved education course.
 First offenses are reduced to 30 days with the approved education course or 20 days with self-report and the course.
-Second offenses are reduced to 60 days with the approved education course or 50 days with self-report and the course.
+Second offenses are reduced to 60 days with approved education course or 50 days with self-report and the course.